 After submitting the ticket with their updates, the next ticket in the view automatically opens.
-You can learn more details about it here.

 Here's why we decided to use it:

-- Efficiency: Using the Play button allows advocates to spend their mental energy on solving tickets rather than combing through the queue.
+- Efficiency: Using the Play button allows agents to spend their mental energy on solving tickets rather than combing through the queue.
 It also saves time by automatically skipping tickets that others are already viewing.